GeauxWeisbeck4/andrews-logseq-graph/pages/6 Sorting.md

 		   than 14.
 The same procedure (select the pivot, rearrange, and sort recursively) is applied to each subarray until the whole array is sorted.
+		- First, check whether there’s actually anything to sort; if the left pointer is equal to or greater than the right one, you’re done ❶.
+The rightmost element will be the pivot ❷.
+Next, go through the array from left to right ❸ in a fashion reminiscent of the insertion sort, exchanging elements if needed so smaller elements move to the left, greater ones to the right, and the pivot ends at position p ❹.
+		  It would be a good idea to simulate a run of the pivoting code by hand.
+		  Despite its short length, it’s a bit tricky to get right.
+(What happens if the pivot value appears several times in the array?
+See question 6.10.)
+Finally, apply recursion to sort the two partitions ❺.
+		- Analysis shows that *on average*, quicksort works in *O*(*n* log *n*) time.
+However, the worst case is easy to find.
+Consider sorting an already sorted (in ascending or descending order) array.
+Examining the code shows that partitioning will always end with just one subarray, and you’ll have the equivalent of a selection sort or bubble sort, which means performance goes down to *O*(*n*2).
+But you can fix that.